-- Remove any threads in the race and around the feed dogs. - Turn the handwheel to raise the feed dogs. - Align the two screw holes in the needle plate with the two holes at the needle plate mounting base, and then fit the needle plate onto the machine. - Lightly finger-tighten the screw on the right side of the needle plate.
+Remove any threads in the race and around the feed dogs.

+Align the two screw holes in the needle plate with the two holes at the needle plate mounting base, and then fit the needle plate onto the machine.

+Lightly finger-tighten the screw on the right side of the needle plate.
 Then, use the disc-shaped screwdriver to firmly tighten the screw on the left side.
 Finally, firmly tighten the screw on the right side.